 - Have an equally good spare dress ready for the baby to change into if food spills.

 - Keep some hand towels handy to wipe.

 - Make sure two or more favourite toys of your baby are around.

-- Just feed a few spoons as over eating may result in a tummy upset of your baby.
+- Just feed a few spoons as over eating new food may result in a tummy upset of your baby.

 - Make sure that there is space available for the baby soon after the ceremony to sleep if the baby wants to.